Music can help you change the way you feel.

 Robert is the former CEO of PRS for Music, the UK’s leading copyright collection society.
 He is a co-founder and chairman of X-System, runs his own consulting business and sits on the board of a number of technology start-ups.

-Dawn Bailey is Operations Manager, Recovery College Online, at Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV).
+Dawn Bailey is an Online Trainer for Recovery College Online, at Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV).
 She also runs a Singing for Wellbeing group for students and staff at ARCH Recovery College in Durham.

-Claire Chapman is Recovery College Manager at Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV).
+Claire Chapman is Recovery Colleges Manager at Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV).
 She has worked in mental health since 1994, and as a qualified social worker since 1999.

 Garry Elvin is a Principal Lecturer in the department of Computing and Information Sciences at Northumbria University, UK.
 His work focuses on social computing applications and mental health.